giridhar7632/firebase-database/README.md

 }
 ```

 Now add an event handler in the `onChange` attribute.
-Here, event handler updates the state everytime you enter a letter(i.e, input changed).
+Here, event handler updates the state every time you enter a letter(i.e, input changed).

 ```jsx
 // all the previous code